What I Need to Know

 Yes, it is your responsibility to advise Council of your new address and contact details.
 To update your details complete the

-Change of Address form and email it to
+Change of Address form and submit to Council to action.

 Sometimes two different addresses will appear on your rate notice - the postal address and the property address.
 Council sends your rate notices to your postal address and the property address is what you are paying your rates on.
 In some cases the suburbs listed on your notice may be different.
 This is nothing to be concerned about as sometimes postal boundaries are different to the specified geographical boundaries.